Supreme Court agrees to hear challenge to some of Trump's sweeping tariffs

 Just what the tariff percentages are has been a moving work in progress, with Trump often shifting what they will be for each country.
 But the justification for the tariffs has been two-fold.
 First, "to stem the flood of fentanyl across U.S. borders."
 And second "to rectify America's country-killing trade deficits."

-But the business community, normally supportive of many Trump initiatives, has rebelled, with of the main challengers in the case alleging that the tariffs will bankrupt them, rather than save them.
-In joining the request for intervention from the Supreme Court, the challengers said that the Trump tariffs have, "for the first time in American history imposed massive tariffs" far exceeding anything enacted by Congress.
+The business community, normally supportive of many Trump initiatives, has rebelled, with the main challengers in the case alleging that the tariffs will bankrupt them, rather than save them.
+In joining the request for intervention from the Supreme Court, the challengers said that the Trump policies have, "for the first time in American history imposed massive tariffs" far exceeding anything enacted by Congress.
 The result has been to inflict "profound harms" on American businesses, particularly small businesses.

-In establishing the tariffs, they contend that Trump has vastly exceeded any power delegated to him by Congress under the International Emergency Economic Powers ACT (IEEPA).
-If the tariffs are upheld, they maintain the statute would be expanded to "give the President overnight the power to tax every corner of the economy that is subject to regulation."
+In establishing the tariffs, the challengers contend Trump has vastly exceeded any power delegated to him by Congress under the International Emergency Economic Powers Act.
+If the tariffs are upheld, the challengers maintain the statute would be expanded to "give the President overnight the power to tax every corner of the economy that is subject to regulation."

-A dozen states have joined the fight against the tariffs, arguing that, contrary to Trump's argument that the tariffs are aimed a preventing illegal fentanyl imports, the IEEPA statute does not authorize such a tenuous connection to commerce.
+A dozen states have joined the fight against the tariffs.
+They argued that contrary to Trump's argument that the tariffs are aimed a preventing illegal fentanyl imports, the IEEPA statute does not authorize such a tenuous connection to commerce.

 The Trump administration counters that the lower court rulings, if upheld, would "eviscerate a critical tool for addressing emergencies" and "transform judges into foreign-policy referees," allowing other nations "to hold America's economy hostage to their retaliatory trade policies."